 Early printed books and illustrations in natural history and ethnography; archives and manuscripts materials on the history of the Field Museum, the development of modern museum practices, and the evolution of scientific disciplines.

 - Frank Lloyd Wright Preservation Trust: Museum Collections and Research Center

 Collections comprising examples of architectural and decorative designs created by Frank Lloyd Wright; fine and decorative art collected by Wright and his first wife Catherine Tobin Wright; and original documents, correspondence and historical artifacts from Wright's early career.

 Papers, records, artifacts, and published materials related to lesbian, gay, bisexual, and transgender individuals, organizations, and businesses; holdings focus on Chicago, Illinois, and the Midwest.

 Administrative records and faculty papers related to the Illinois Institute of Technology, the Institute of Design, the Lewis Institute, and the Armour Institute of Technology.

 Official records of Chicago municipal government including city council proceedings, deed records, tax records, probate records, court case files, and birth, death, and marriage records.
-These Chicago city records are housed at the Ronald Williams Library at Northern Illinois University and are administered by the Illinois State Archives as part of the Illinois Regional Archives Depository system.
+These Chicago city records are housed at the Ronald Williams Library at Northeastern Illinois University and are administered by the Illinois State Archives as part of the Illinois Regional Archives Depository system.